Tips for Visiting Versailles as a Day Trip from Paris

 Once you exit the train station upon arrival in Versailles, turn right and then make a left.
 The Palace gates will be straight ahead from there.
 You can’t miss it.
 Plan on the walk from the station to the Palace to take you a little under 15 minutes or so.

-If you’d rather avoid fussing with buying tickets and taking the train from Paris to Versailles, first of all, I don’t blame you, secondly you can book a tour of Versailles that offers transportation from Paris.
+If you’d rather avoid fussing with buying tickets and taking the train from Paris to Versailles, first of all, I don’t blame you, secondly, you can book a tour of Versailles that offers transportation from Paris.

 Tips for visiting Versailles

-I’ve also included some suggestions for different guided tours and recommended hotels in case you want to turn your day trip into an overnight or even a weekend getaway.
+These visiting Versailles tips will help you plan ahead and have the best time at Versailles.
+I’ve also included some suggestions for different guided tours and recommended hotels in case you want to turn your day trip into an overnight excursion or even a weekend getaway.

 Plan your Versailles day trip ahead of time

+The Palace of Versailles is open for visitors and they require all guests to make a timed entry reservation.
 If given the option, I recommend getting the first entry time of the day and arriving early.

 If I could not get the first time of the day, I would choose a time after noon.
 In my experience, by then many of the first visitors of the day will be out of the Palace and on their way to lunch and touring the Gardens and such.